 Are you disabled and unable to work?
 Is your condition expected to last for at least 12 months?
 This situation can be scary because you don’t know what the future holds.
 But you have options to help you get through this time.
 A Columbia disability attorney from our law firm can help you get the social security benefits you need to continue to provide for your family.

 How can we help?
-You may qualify for social security disability benefits.
-The Social Security Administration administers two federal disability programs that you may be eligible for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+You may qualify for Social Security Disability (SSD) benefits.
+The Social Security Administration (SSA) administers two federal disability programs that you may be eligible for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 We can help you file for disability or fight against a claim that has been denied.
 Our disability lawyers will make sure you send in all the information the Social Security Administration needs in a timely manner, so your claim has a chance of being approved.

 How Do You Qualify for Disability Benefits?